 Internships are unpaid and Interns are responsible for their own room, board and transportation.
 (If you are out-of-state and housing cost is a problem, please contact Brandi at email@example.com for a possible option.)
 Internships will run mid May to Mid August.

 Interns will be assisting the staff with daily operations at the hospital.

 Animal care duties will include general cleaning, disinfecting of tanks, equipment, diet preparation (handling raw seafood), record keeping, facility maintenance, water quality testing, and other tasks as assigned.

-Education responsibilities include assisting with environmental education programs, presenting on-site programs, off-site programs, fairs, and festivals.
+Education responsibilities may include assisting with environmental education programs, presenting on-site programs, assisting with festivals, and more.
 Interns will give public presentations to zoo visitors in Sea Turtle Recovery’s public space to educate them about Sea Turtle Recovery, sea turtles and conservation.
 Interns will also work a large portion of time in our gift shop booth (retail sales).

 Other responsibilities include assisting with office duties and other tasks as assigned.